pogorely/vdjRec/README.md

 #lets plot the results!
 #Number of significant test depending of clone Pdata
 plot(10^-seq(7,2,length.out = 18),tst_q5$power,log="x",type="l",xlab="Pdata'",ylab="# significant results (out of 100)",ylim=c(0,100))
+#If clone is less abundant in population, it is harder to find it.

 #Average (over 100 simulations for each Pdata) number of donors with sequence:
 plot(10^-seq(7,2,length.out = 18),rowSums(tst_q5$sizes)/100,log="x",type="l",xlab="Pdata'",ylab="# of donors with sequence")